stupakov/data-zoom/README.md

 - "width" media query is the LAYOUT viewport.
 - meta viewport: \<meta name="viewport" content="width=device-width"\> sets the size of the LAYOUT viewport ("device-width", which is usually what you want, or pixel value).
 Setting layout to become device width now makes the "width" media query useful for triggering changes on device width.

+#### CSS transitions
+- use css classes instead of js for applying transforms if possible: http://blog.teamtreehouse.com/using-jquery-to-detect-when-css3-animations-and-transitions-end

 ###Resources
 - http://www.quirksmode.org/presentations/Spring2012/mobeers.pdf